tidev/titanium-docs/docs/api/titanium/ui/view.md

 ### Accessibility

-Four accessibility-related view properties became available in Titanium Mobile 3.0.0 for iOS and Android:
+Four accessibility-related view properties are available in Titanium Mobile for iOS and Android:

 * <Titanium.UI.View.accessibilityLabel>